sigma-s/100-Days-of-Code/log.md

 **Thoughts:**

-Correctly wrote JavaScript code for the following:
+Correctly wrote JavaScript code for the following(using both while loops and for loops):

 Print all numbers between -10 and 19